 When using the DCA Groups layer, the DCA Groups can be soloed and muted, but they cannot be selected.
 To edit the DCA group names, icons and colors, navigate to the Setup/DCA Groups page on the main display.
-DCA group names, icons and color can also be edited by pressing the Utility and Select button concurrently.
-Once the Setup/scribble strip page is open you can directly select any other channel for editing its layout in the same run.

 When using any of the output bus layers, note that the bottom LEDs on the meters in this section illuminate when the respective bus is fed from pre-fader sources of the selected channel.